 - View each of your student loan’s eligibility or ineligibility for PSLF, along with an estimate of qualifying payments made.

 - Receive recommended actions you can take to improve your eligibility for PSLF forgiveness.

 The PSLF Application

-You’ll need to submit this form to certify your employer and see if you’re on track for forgiveness.
-Take this step when you start your first qualifying job and certify once per year after that or when you switch employers.
+There's only one PSLF form.
+It serves as both the PSLF application and the PSLF Employer Certification Form (ECF).
+You must submit this form to certify your employer and to find out if you’re on track for forgiveness, unless you're a military service member or a federal employee who's exempt.
+Take this step when you start your first qualifying job, and recertify once per year after that or when you change employers.

-- Fill out a PSLF form; make sure it has no errors.
+- Fill out the form.
+Check for any errors.
 You’ll be asked to indicate whether you’re checking your payments or employer, or if you’re applying for forgiveness.